conversationai/conversationai-moderator/README.md

 In a production setting, you'll also have to set the following:

+* `URL_BASE`: Base URL: Used by docker-compose to generate the other URLs.
 * `API_URL`: URL for the API endpoint
 * `FRONTEND_URL`: URL for the Frontend endpoint
 * `TOKEN_SECRET`: A secret used to generate authentication tokens.